renmau/Sesame_pipeline/FinishedEmulators/README.md

 Plots the test data sample against the emulator predictions for three different redshifts for the unscreened linear case.

 Comment on the plot code:
 - The data in the .csv files (train, test, val) are here saved in one long continuous data stream, one $k$ and $P(k)$ value after the other.
 To plot them individually we need to separate them, which is done through a split parameter.
 In both codes, this is set to split=384.
-This is the specific length of the $k$-array for the simulations performed in [Mauland-Hus et al. 2023](#).
+This is the specific length of the $k$-array for the simulations performed in [Mauland et al. 2023](https://arxiv.org/abs/2309.13295).
 This needs to be swapped out with the length of the array of your own simulations.